bafasse/CSCE-4813/Source_Code/README.md

-This is a folder contains source doe from my professor
+This is a folder contains source code from my professor

 Install instructions: